debo19/Assignment1_Blockchain/README.md

 4). `/delegates/sync`

-This is a GET endpoint which is required by all other nodes in the network apart from primary node to fetch the list of validator nodes.
+Apart from the principal node, all other nodes in the network must use this GET endpoint to retrieve the list of validator nodes.

 ![Sync delegates](./DemoImages/delegates-sync.png)

 5). `/transactions/new`

-This POST method initiates a new transaction and requires the user to enter the customer name, item name and total billing amount in JSON format.
+This POST method initiates a new transaction and requires the user to enter the buyer name, seller name, property name and amount in JSON format.

 ![New transaction](./DemoImages/transactions-new.png)

 6). `/mine`

-This GET endpoint facilitates validating transactions and mining new blocks.
-However, here, only validator nodes can mine new blocks as per the DPoS consensus stated above.
-Also the delegate node can mine a new block only when ther are atleast 2 unverified transactions in the pool.
-This ensures that no block goes under-filled.
+The mining of fresh blocks and transaction validation are made easier via this GET endpoint.
+As per the DPoS consensus mentioned above, only validator nodes can mine new blocks in this case.
+Additionally, the delegate node can only mine a new block when the pool has at least 2 unverified transactions.
+No block is under-filled as a result.

-Suppose a non-delegate node tries to mine a new block, it will receive this error.
+If a non-delegate node tries to mine a new block, it will receive this error.
 ![Mine error](./DemoImages/not-authorized.png)

 There must be >=2 transactions in a block